constitution; in consideration of which duties his dignity and

 "After this the king or queen, laying his or her hand upon the

-, The things which I have here before promised
+holy gospels, shall say, The things which I have here before promised

 I will perform and keep: so help me God.
 And then

-shall kiss the book
+shall kiss the book."

 by our laws: the principal articles of which appear to be